 Have a look at the breastfeeding a fussy infant page to find out whether you should change your diet or change something else.

-The food that you eliminate, might take two weeks before it is completely out of your system.
-If the gassiness, fussiness and crying does not change with specific food elimination, you can rest assured, that most babies will usually stop experiencing these types of problems from about three months onwards, when their digestive systems start maturing.
+It may take up to two weeks before your system is cleared of the food that you have eliminated from your diet.
+If the gassiness, fussiness and crying does not ease with specific food elimination, you can rest assured that most babies will usually stop experiencing these types of problems from about three months onwards, when their digestive systems start maturing.

-The fussiness, if caused through your breast milk, is usually the result of something that was eaten three to six hours ago; this will kind of give you an idea of what could be causing the problem.
+The fussiness, if caused through your breast milk, is usually the result of something that was eaten three to six hours before; this will give you an idea of what could be causing the problem.

 Foods to Avoid when Breastfeeding

-* All fresh water fish that come from places that are known to be contaminated.
+* All fresh water fish that comes from places known to be contaminated.

 * Stay away from artificial sweeteners like Saccharin.